-Walk up Alexander Road through the gated area known as Culmer's Land which was bequeathed to the town by the Culmer shipbuilding family and is now in use as allotments and amenity land.
-As you leave the amenity land, walk through the car park and then bear left and walk up Vere Road, at the top of which you will see Pierremont Hall (7).
-Designed by Samuel Pepys Cockerell and built in 1792 by Thomas Forsythe.
-It knew various owners until its sale in 1896 to Leonard Posnett who used it as a school.
-Most of the original 30 acres of land were developed as housing and the building and remaining park were sold to the Urban District Council in 1927.
-The young Princess Victoria stayed at Pierremont Hall in 1829 and the single storey building was once the royal music room.
-At the top of Vere Road you may choose to turn right towards St Peter's (one mile -St Peter's Extension below).
+As you leave the amenity land, walk through the car park and then bear left and walk up Vere Road, at the top of which you will see remaining park were sold to the Urban District Council in 1927.
+Victoria stayed at Pierremont Hall in 1829 and the single storey building was once the royal music room.